Back to Bills

 What it means for you#

-• If your lot is between about 2 and 12 acres, the way your land is classified for property tax may change.
+• If your lot is between about 2 and 12 acres, the way your land is grouped for tax purposes may change.
+That could raise or lower your property tax bill, depending on how your land is used and classified.

 Expenses#